-Sera from participants will be used to measure vaccine-induced, serotype-specific OPA and IgG responses for all 15 serotypes (1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, 22F, 23F, and 33F) included in V114 using the Multiplexed Opsonophagocytic Assay (MOPA) and pneumococcal electrochemiluminescence (PnECL) assay.
+Sera from participants will be used to measure vaccine-induced, serotype-specific OPA and IgG responses for all 15 serotypes (1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, 22F, 23F, and 33F) included in V114 using the Multiplexed Opsonophagocytic Assay (MOPA) assay and pneumococcal electrochemiluminescence (PnECL) assay.

 Several studies have shown a positive correlation between serotype-specific IgG antibody concentrations and OPA titers in children and adults [Centers for Disease Control and Prevention 2010] [Anttila, M., et al 1999] [Romero-Steiner, S., et al 1997].
-OPA assesses levels of functional antibodies capable of opsonizing pneumococcal capsular polysaccharides for presentation to phagocytic cells for engulfment and subsequent killing, and therefore is considered an important immunologic surrogate for protection against IPD in adults.
-It is noted that threshold values that correlate with protection in adults have not been defined for either assay; however, the OPA functional assay is considered a preferred endpoint in adults.
+OPA assesses levels of functional antibodies capable of opsonizing pneumococcal capsular polysaccharides for presentation to phagocytic cells for engulfment and subsequent killing, and therefore, is considered an important immunologic surrogate for protection against IPD in adults.
+Note that no antibody concentration or titer for either assay has been defined as the threshold value that correlates with protection in adults.